SRA-VJTI/sra-board-component/examples/README.md

 ---------------------------
 ## Examples

-### Bar Graph
+### LED Matrix

-Bar graph led can be used for testing purposes
+LED Matrix can be used for testing purposes and displaying simple patterns

-- [Example](https://github.com/SRA-VJTI/sra-board-component/tree/main/examples/bar_graph) for using the bar graph LED present on the SRA Board
+- [Example](https://github.com/SRA-VJTI/sra-board-component/tree/main/examples/led_matrix) for using the LED Matrix

 ### Light sensing array